Published: November 1, 2023 | Last Updated: August 13, 2025

 5. Harry O’Connor – XXX (2002)

-The fatal accident happened during the second attempt of filming the stunt.
+The fatal accident happened during the second attempt to film the stunt.
 O’Connor’s first try, which was successful and incident-free, is included in the final cut of the film.
 The film is dedicated to O’Connor’s memory.

 6. Marc Akerstream – The Crow: Stairway to Heaven (1998)